Who We Are

 Stephen Toth, LtCol, USAF (Ret)

-LtCol Toth has extensive business experience from nearly 30 years of government acquisitions, both as a USAF Program Manager and a contract Project Manager.
+LtCol Toth has extensive business experience from nearly 30 years of government acquisitions, both as an Air Force Program Manager and a contract Project Manager.
 He held numerous leadership positions over his 20+ military career, including: his first duty station as a young Captain, the Acting Operations Group Chief responsible for 200+ Defense Contract Management Agency employees, the Program Manager for the Paveway II Laser-guided bomb kits which experienced a tenfold budget increase in FY2002, and overseeing multiple teams while assigned to the Pentagon.
 Steve then took a contract position with the U.S. Department of Energy’s Energy Information Administration, where he was chosen as the on-site project lead after about a year on the project.
 Steve supervised the daily activities of all the company’s employees, as well as making hiring decisions, negotiating subcontract agreements, and ensuring profitability; all while serving as a financial management subject matter expert.

 He holds a B.S. in Mechanical Engineering from Northwestern University and an MBA from the University of Texas at San Antonio.
 He is also the proud father of two children: Luke and Maggie.